 1. About this Policy

-InDebted respects your privacy and wants you to understand how we collect, hold, use, and share your personal data about you.
+InDebted respects your privacy and wants you to understand how we collect, hold, use, and share your personal information about you.

 InDebted Australia Pty Ltd (ACN 613 132 951);